philusdevs/Hykros-Lobby/content/simulacra/lan.md

 </br>
 </br>

-#### Element Type: Flame
+<h4 style="text-align: center;"> Trait: Flame </h4>

 When the weapon is fully charged, the next attack will set the target on fire for 8 seconds, causing damage equal to 58% of ATK every second.
 Ignited targets have 50% reduced healing efficacy.

-#### Flame Resonance
+<h4 style="text-align: center;"> Elemental Resonance</h4>

-Increase Flame ATK by 15% and Flame Resistance by 25%.
+**Flame Resonance:** Increase Flame ATK by 15% and Flame Resistance by 25%.
 Activate by equipping 2 or more Flame weapons.
 This set effect works in the off-hand slot.
 Cannot stack with effects of the same type.

-#### Advancements
+<h4 style="text-align: center;"> Advancements </h4>

 1★ Vermilion Strength: When equipping Vermilion Bird, the ammo costs of other weapons are multiplied by Polyfeather Parasol, and their damage, charge, and shatter effects are also multiplied by Polyfeather Parasol.
 Glowing Fire: When burn tally is triggered or when taking damage from Fiery Crash, 30% of the damage is transferred to the 3 units near the target (including the target itself) with the highest HP percentage.